13047826/Turtlebot_Sensors-Control/README.md

   > To launch environment:
   > `roslaunch leader_follower_environment environment.launch`
 - [ ] Add a marker to the Leader Turtlebot.
+- [x] Add a camera to the Follower Turtlebot.
 - [x] Complete Leader Turtlebot teleoperation.
   > [!NOTE]
   > To teleoperate using teleop_twist_keyboard: